sourmash-bio/sourmash_plugin_branchwater/doc/README.md

 for low memory fast search.
 Indexing takes a while, but then search takes fewer resources.

-Currently only fastmultigather and manysearch can use this kind of inde.
+Currently only `fastmultigather` and `manysearch` can use this kind of index.

+We suggest using the extension `.rocksdb` for these databases, as we use [RocksDB](https://rocksdb.org/) for the underlying database storage mechanism.